-Shakespeare was born in Stratford Upon-Avon but lived in London from around 1590 - 1613 with his wife Anne Hathaway and his three children

-Susanna, Hamnet and Judith.
-Hamnet died in 1596, and Shakespeare appeared to name his most famous character 'Hamlet' after him.
 Shakespeare was part of a theatre company called the Lord Chamberlain's Men, later known as The King's Men.

-They regularly performed at a place called 'The Theatre', but after a dispute with the land-lord, they took the building apart and rebuilt it across the river naming it 'The Globe'.
-The large, open-air theatre, accommodated people from all walks of life.
-If you were poor, you could only afford tickets to the ground floor where there were no seats and you were exposed to the cold, wind and rain that came in through the open top.
+They regularly performed at a place called 'The Theatre', and later 'The Globe'.

+The large, open-air theatre, held people from all walks of life.

+If you were poor, you could only afford tickets to the ground floor where there were no seats and it could be cold as the wind and rain came in through the open top.
 The people who watched from this area were known as 'stinkards'.
-If you were rich, you could afford to sit in the higher-level, covered galleries in a comfy seat .